tinamashour/pcc-tech-task-starter/README.md

 Our take-home is a brief test of your fundamental programming knowledge.
 It's hopefully much shorter than most take-homes you will encounter.
 This is because we feel that your time is valuable, and we do not want our test to be biased against people who have a busy schedule.

 We do not expect servers, or React apps so please don't feel like you need to spend hours adding these.
-If you pass this test, you will have the opportunity to expand on it and demonstrate your skills during an on-site pair programming interview.

 **The Task:**